Asia Update Conference 2019:

 Wrap-up by the conference moderator

 Asia Update 2019: Globalising Asia is a high profile conference that brings together politicians and decision-makers, experts, entrepreneurs, and academics and encourages discussions on Asia.
-The conference is invitation-only and certain panels are also closed to press.
+The conference is invitation-only, but a few seats are also opened for registration.

 If you are interested in sponsoring the event, joining the conference as a journalist or as a visitor, please contact conference organizers at email@example.com.

-The conference is sponsored by Toppan Printing and Horizon Pulp & Paper.
+The conference is sponsored by Toppan Printing, Eversheds Sutherland and Horizon Pulp & Paper.

 If you have already received an invitation and given your RSVP to the invitation, we suggest you to also look into our recommendations for accommodation in Tartu.
 We are glad to say that our partner hotels in Tartu are offering our guests special prices for accommodation during their stay in Tartu.
 More information can be found from the following website.